conda-incubator/conda-store/docusaurus-docs/community/design/user-personas.md

 #### Pain points or biggest challenges

-- Envs need to be compliant with company standards
+- Environments need to be compliant with company standards, for example: approved conda channels and approved package versions
 - Build envs with libraries from internal mirrors
 - Ensure stable environments that are quickly reproducible by colleagues and can be used by Ops teams for deployment (often on similar machines and operating-systems)